nguyenducnam03/transformer-from-scratch/README.md

 # Transformer From Scratch
+- This is now just an implement of architecture Transformer.
+- Following https://www.youtube.com/watch?v=ISNdQcPhsts to code translation task using this architecture.
 ## Overview

 **Transformer From Scratch** is a Python implementation of the Transformer model architecture.
 The project aims to provide a deeper understanding of how the Transformer model works by implementing all **components of the architecture** using pure Python and object-oriented programming (OOP).